openstreetmap-si/GursAddressesForOSM/README.md

 ### To manually download the data you should:
 1. Register as user at http://egp.gu.gov.si/egp, wait for the email with the password, login
 2. Expand section "9.
 Register prostorskih enot" / "9.
 Register of Spatial Units"
-3. Download the data "Prostorske enote" / "Spatial units" -> `RPE_PE.ZIP` and put it in this folder
+3. Download the data "Prostorske enote" / "Spatial units" -> `RPE_PE.ZIP` and put it in the `data/downloaded` folder
-4. Download the data "Ulice" / "Streets" -> `RPE_PUL.ZIP` and put it in this folder
+4. Download the data "Ulice" / "Streets" -> `RPE_PUL.ZIP` and put it in the `data/downloaded` folder
-5. Download the data "Hišne številke" / "House numbers" -> `RPE_PE.ZIP` and put it in this folder
+5. Download the data "Hišne številke" / "House numbers" -> `RPE_PE.ZIP` and put it in the `data/downloaded` folder
-6. Adjust the scripts to use these ZIPs.

 ### Technical info:
 Encoding in source shapefiles is Windows-1250 (`CP1250` in `iconv`), result is UTF8